Monday, July 25, 2022

 Wednesday, July 6, 2022

-The Quarters All Dancing
+The Quarters All Bouncing

 Perhaps the last story my father ever told me was of the poker he’d played on a deep-sea fishing trip off the Jersey Shore, pushing through the waves to where the fish were, with the quarters all bouncing around on the table.